grafana/agent/docs/sources/flow/reference/cli/run.md

-When you use the `--config.format` command-line argument with a value other than `flow`, Grafana Agent converts the configuration file from the source format to River and immediately start running with the new configuration.
+When you use the `--config.format` command-line argument with a value other than `flow`, Grafana Agent converts the configuration file from the source format to River and immediately starts running with the new configuration.
 This conversion uses the converter API described in the [grafana-agent convert][] docs.

 If you also use the `--config.bypass-conversion-warnings` command-line argument, Grafana Agent will ignore any warnings from the converter.
-Use this argument with caution because the resulting conversion is not equivalent to the original configuration.
+Use this argument with caution because the resulting conversion may not be equivalent to the original configuration.

 [grafana-agent convert]: {{< relref "./convert.md" >}}